bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 The first step is the design of the process "happy path".

 ::: info
-While drawing you are going to discover basic BPMN elements used in most of the process diagrams:
+While drawing the model, you will use and learn about some basic BPMN elements used in most process diagrams:
 - [Pool](pools-and-lanes.md): a pool is a container for a process in a diagram.
 - [Lanes](pools-and-lanes.md): a lane is a division of a pool.
-Typically, a lane contains all the tasks assigned to an [actor](actors).
+Typically, a lane contains all the tasks assigned to one [actor](actors).
 - [Start and end events](events.md): a start event is at the start of a process flow, and an end event is at the end of a flow.
 - [Tasks](diagram-tasks.md): a task is an activity in a process.
-- [Gateways](gateways.md): they are used to control how sequence flows interact within a process.
+- [Gateways](gateways.md): gateways are used to control how sequence flows interact within a process.
 :::